lipschultz/donkey-ears/README.md

 Whisper: ' 1, 2, 3'
 ```

 You may get a warning printed to standard error for Whisper.
-They are safe to ignore.
+They should be safe to ignore.

 As you can see, each speech-to-text library may transcribe text differently.